 Fertility and Cancer: What Are Your Options?

 Cancer is a frightening diagnosis no matter what your age.
 It’s especially hard during the reproductive years, when you might find yourself wondering how treatment will affect your ability to have a child.
 Of course, the first — and most important — thing on your mind should be getting well.
-But since many cancer treatments can affect fertility, it’s important to plan ahead if you hope to become pregnant someday, says Johns Hopkins reproductive endocrinologist Mindy Christianson, M.D., who specializes in fertility preservation.
+But since many cancer treatments can affect fertility, it’s important to plan ahead if you hope to become pregnant someday, says Johns Hopkins reproductive endocrinologist Katherine Cameron, M.D., who specializes in fertility preservation.

 “A new cancer diagnosis is a very stressful event.
-A lot of women might not think about fertility right away, but then once reality sets in, it becomes a very important issue,” Christianson says.
+A lot of women might not think about fertility right away, but then once reality sets in, it becomes a very important issue,” Cameron says.

 She explains how to protect your fertility during this difficult time.